scaleoutsean/awesome-solidfire/README.md

   - Grafana: [HCICollector](https://github.com/scaleoutsean/hcicollector) and (Grafana in general) can send email notifications
   - Icinga and Nagios (email)

-### Backup, Restore, Site Failover
+### Backup, Restore, DR and BC (Site Failover)

-- While you backup SolidFire by backing up front-end VMs or application data, the following vendors (ordered alphabetically) can integrate with SolidFire API to make backups better
+- While you backup SolidFire data by backing up front-end VMs or application data, the following vendors (ordered alphabetically) can integrate with SolidFire API to make data protection and business continuity easier and better
   - Cleondris HCC
   - Commvault
   - Veeam BR